bjatkin/golf-engine/README.md

 **engine.Line(x1, y1, x2, y2 float64, col golf.Col):** Draw a line from point (x1, y1) to (x2, y2).
 The line is drawn with
 the specified color.

-**engine.Circ(xc, yx, r float64, col golf.Col):** Draw a circle outline with center at point (xc, yc) with radius r.
+**engine.Circ(xc, yc, r float64, col golf.Col):** Draw a circle outline with center at point (xc, yc) with radius r.
 The outline is drawn with the specified color.

 **engine.CircFill(xc, yc, r float64, col golf.Col):** Draw a filled circle with center at point (xc, yc) with radius r.
 The circle is drawn with the specified color

 ### Controlls
-Using these functions you can recieve user input for your game.
+Using these functions, you can receive and handle user input for your game.

-**engine.Btn(key golf.Key):** returns true if the given key is being held on this frame.
+**engine.Btn(key golf.Key):** Returns true if the given key is being held on this frame.

-**engine.Btnp(key golf.Key):** returns true if the given key was first pressed on this frame.
+**engine.Btnp(key golf.Key):** Returns true if the given key was first pressed on this frame.

-**engine.Btnr(key golf.Key):** returns true if the given key was released on this frame.
+**engine.Btnr(key golf.Key):** Returns true if the given key was released on this frame.

-**engine.Mbtn(key golf.MouseBtn):** returns true if the given mouse key is being held on this frame.
+**engine.Mbtn(key golf.MouseBtn):** Returns true if the given mouse key is being held on this frame.

-**engine.Mbtnp(key golf.MouseBtn):** returns true if the given mouse key was first pressed on this frame.
+**engine.Mbtnp(key golf.MouseBtn):** Returns true if the given mouse key was first pressed on this frame.

-**engine.Mbtnr(key golf.MouseBtn):** returns true if the given mouse was released ont his frame.
+**engine.Mbtnr(key golf.MouseBtn):** Returns true if the given mouse was released ont this frame.

 ### Map
 The map functions allow you to draw a game map onto the screen easily and quickly.

-**engine.LoadMap(mapData [0x4800]byte):** load the map data into memory.
+**engine.LoadMap(mapData [0x4800]byte):** Load the map data into memory.

-**engine.Map(mx, my, mw, mh int, dx, dy float64, opts ...SOp):** Draws the map data onto the screen witht he left coordinate at screen point dx, dy. mx and my are the map coordinates in tiles and dw and mh are the map size in tiles. opts are optional and change how each individual map tile is drawn.
+**engine.Map(mx, my, mw, mh int, dx, dy float64, opts ...SOp):** Draws the map data onto the screen witht he left coordinate at screen point (dx, dy). mx and my are the map coordinates in tiles and mw and mh are the map size in tiles. opts are optional and change how each individual map tile is drawn.

-**engine.Mset(x, y, t int):** sets the map tile to sprite number t at the map coordinate (x, y)
+**engine.Mset(x, y, t int):** Sets the map tile to sprite number t at the map coordinate (x, y)

-**engine.Mget(x, y int):** returns the sprite index of the tile a the map coordinate (x, y)
+**engine.Mget(x, y int):** Returns the sprite index of the tile a the map coordinate (x, y)

 ### Sprites
 These functions allow you to draw sprites on the screen and modify how they are drawn.

-**engine.LoadSprs(sheet [0x3000]byte):** load the sprite sheet data into memory.
+**engine.LoadSprs(sheet [0x3000]byte):** Load the sprite sheet data into memory.

-**engine.LoadFlags(flags [0x200]byte):** load the sprite flags into memory.
-Each sprite in the sprite sheet has 1 byte (or 8 flags) associated with is that can be set and then later checked.
-The meaning of each of these flags is totally up to the needs of the progarmmer.
+**engine.LoadFlags(flags [0x200]byte):** Load the sprite flags into memory.
+Each sprite in the sprite sheet has 1 byte (or 8 flags) associated with it that can be set and then later checked.
+The meaning of each of these flags is entirely up to the needs of the programmer.

-**engine.Spr(n int, x, y float64, opts ...SOp):** draw sprite number n at screen position x, y. opts are optional and change how the sprite is drawn on screen. the sprite sheet is broken up into 8x8 areas that are then number from the top left to the bottom right.
-Usually the first 8x8 sprite is not used as this sprite is drawn as a transparent tile when used on the map screen.
+**engine.Spr(n int, x, y float64, opts ...SOp):** Draw sprite number n at screen position x, y. opts are optional and change how the sprite is drawn on screen.
+The sprite sheet is broken up into 8x8 areas that are then numbered from the top left to the bottom right.
+Usually the first 8x8 sprite is not used, as this sprite is drawn as a transparent tile when used on the map screen.

-**engine.SSpr(sx, sy, sw, sh int, dx, dy float64, opts ...SOp):** a more general version of the spr function.
-It draws a sprite from an abitrary spot on the sprite sheet with abitrary size to the screen. sx and sy are the pixel coordiantes of upper left corner of the sprite on the sprite sheet. sw and sh are the sprites withd and height respectivly. dx and dy are the screen coordinates that the sprite is drawn to. opts is optional and changes how the sprite is drawn on screen.
+**engine.SSpr(sx, sy, sw, sh int, dx, dy float64, opts ...SOp):** A more general version of the spr function.
+It draws a sprite from an arbitrary spot on the sprite sheet with arbitrary size to the screen. sx and sy are the pixel coordinates of the upper left corner of the sprite on the sprite sheet. sw and sh are the sprites width and height respectively. dx and dy are the screen coordinates that the sprite is drawn to. opts is optional and changes how the sprite is drawn on screen.

-**engine.Fget(n, f int):** returns flag number f associated with sprite number n.
+**engine.Fget(n, f int):** Returns flag number f associated with sprite number n.

-**engine.Fset(n, f int, s bool):** sets the flag number f for sprite n to the same value as s.
+**engine.Fset(n, f int, s bool):** Sets the flag number f for sprite n to the same value as s.

-**engine.FgetByte(n int):** returns the full byte assocated with sprite number n.
+**engine.FgetByte(n int):** Returns the full byte associated with sprite number n.

-**engine.FsetByte(n int, b byte):** sets the full byte assocated with sprite number n to the value of b.
+**engine.FsetByte(n int, b byte):** Sets the full byte associated with sprite number n to the value of b.

 ### Text
-the GoLF engine uses the custom built font displayed below.
+The GoLF Engine uses the custom-built font displayed below.
 It can be accessed using the following functions.

 ![Fantasy Font](https://github.com/bjatkin/golf-engine/blob/master/images/big_font.png)

-**engine.Text(x, y float64, text string, opts ...TOp):** draws the text on screen at point (x, y), all text is converted to the GoLF engines internal font which is all upper case.
-There are also several sequences that are converted in to GoLF emojis. escaped sequences are listed bellow. opts are optional and modify how the text is drawn.
+**engine.Text(x, y float64, text string, opts ...TOp):** Draws the text on screen at point (x, y).
+All text is converted to the GoLF
+Engine's internal font, which is all upper case.
+There are also several sequences that are converted into GoLF emojis.
+The escaped sequences are listed bellow. opts are optional and modify how the text is drawn.
   * **(<)** left button ![left button](https://github.com/bjatkin/golf-engine/blob/master/images/left_btn_icon.png)
   * **(>)** right button ![right button](https://github.com/bjatkin/golf-engine/blob/master/images/right_btn_icon.png)
   * **(^)** up button ![up button](https://github.com/bjatkin/golf-engine/blob/master/images/up_btn_icon.png)